flaircore/social-media-station/readme.txt

 == Configuration ==
 1. Under Plugin name, click the settings link to reveal the configuration form.
-For twitter, you will be required to create an app and note the:
+For twitter, you will be required to login and create an account @ https://developer.twitter.com/en/docs/platform-overview

+After that create an app and note the **Consumer Keys:** (key and secret) and the **Authentication Tokens:** (Token and Secret).

 == Screenshots ==